The night shift

 Draft a comment that belongs

-Before writing a word, it reads the community’s full rules and submission guidelines.
+Before writing a word, it reads the community’s rules and its learned style profile.
 Then it drafts a comment that fits the room.
-No “great post, check out my app.”
+A frozen eval set checks whether a separate model can tell it apart from real comments.

 Draft a comment that belongs